rjachuthan/riturajwrites.github.io/content/content/java.md

 ---
 title: Java
-description: Java is a popular programming language known for its simplicity, portability, and versatility.
-It is widely used for developing a variety of applications, including web, mobile, enterprise, and desktop applications.
-Java is known for its strong support for object-oriented programming principles, platform independence (thanks to the Java Virtual Machine), and rich ecosystem of libraries and frameworks.
+description: A widely-used, object-oriented programming language known for its portability, performance, and extensive standard library.
 aliases:
   - Java
 tags:
   - 🌱seedling
+  - programming
-draft: true
+draft: false
 date: 2024-04-30
 ---

+Java is a versatile, high-level programming language that follows the object-oriented programming (OOP) paradigm.
+Developed by *Sun Microsystems* (now owned by Oracle Corporation) and released in 1995, Java is designed to be platform-independent, enabling developers to write code once and run it anywhere through the Java Virtual Machine (JVM).
+It is renowned for its robustness, performance, and security features, making it a popular choice for building enterprise-level applications, web servers, and Android apps.
+Java's comprehensive standard library provides a vast range of tools for networking, data structures, and graphical user interface (GUI) development.
+The language's strong community support and extensive documentation further contribute to its widespread adoption and continued relevance in modern software development.